Battle of Uclés (1809): Forces

+Action

 Venegas strung out his soldiers along a northeast to southwest ridge.
 Three infantry battalions and four cavalry regiments formed an advance guard to watch the approach of the French from Tribaldos village.
 Four battalions defended the town of Uclés in the center with remaining cavalry and the four guns in front.
 Eight battalions held the right flank, while six battalions deployed on the left flank.
 Venegas held only a single battalion in reserve; the rest of his units formed a single overextended line.
 On 13 January, Victor marched from Tarancón at dawn in two columns.
 Victor with Villatte's and most of Latour-Maubourg's divisions took the right-hand road, which was more direct.
 Ruffin's division and some cavalry took the left-hand road.
 Villatte quickly drove the advance guard out of Tribaldos; it fell back to the main Spanish position.
-After getting a good look at the Spanish line, Victor ordered Ruffin to swing to the right and take Venegas in flank and rear.
+After getting a good look at the Spanish line, Victor ordered Ruffin to sweep wide to the left and take Venegas in right flank and rear.

 Victor deployed Villatte's division and the cavalry, a total of about 7,000 foot soldiers and 2,500 horsemen.
 In the center, a battery unlimbered and began bombarding the Spanish cavalry and Uclés.
 The dragoons were posted behind the artillery.
 Meanwhile, the 94th and 95th Line under General of Brigade Jacques-Pierre-Louis Puthod made a wide sweep to the right.
 Ascending the end of the ridge where the slope was less steep, Puthod's six battalions attacked the Spanish left flank and began driving it back.
-From his vantage point at the monastery in Uclés, Venegas ordered some units from the right flank to go to the assistance of his imperilled left.
+From his vantage point at the monastery in Uclés, Venegas ordered some units from the right flank to go to the assistance of his imperiled left.
 However, the French attack proceeded swiftly and crumpled up the Spanish left flank before the reinforcements could give any help.
 Puthod's troops soon reached the walls of Uclés.